 The 30-day period is foreseen for completion of security checks.
 This period however may be extended based on the backlog of the PDMMs and/or individual circumstances of the applicant.
 Syrians have access to emergency health services during the pre-registration period.

 If you have a newborn baby or a serious condition and need to be registered earlier, please provide the birth report or a doctor’s report to the Foreigners’ Police and the Provincial Directorate of Migration Management; you may then be prioritized for the issuance of your Temporary Protection Identification cards.

 If during the 30-day period you cannot pass the security check, you will be interviewed by the Provincial Directorate of Migration Management prior to any other action.
-The Directorate General of Migration Management will issue a decision on an individual basis if a person is assessed to be excluded from temporary protection.
-Since every administrative decision can be challenged at the Court, persons can appeal against these decisions of the Directorate General of Migration Management through legal procedures.
+The Presidency of Migration Management will issue a decision on an individual basis if a person is assessed to be excluded from temporary protection.
+Since every administrative decision can be challenged at the Court, persons can appeal against these decisions of the Presidency of Migration Management through legal procedures.
 You may seek legal aid support from the Bar Association in the province where you are residing.
 UNHCR or UNHCR’s partner organizations can also assist you.

 Applicants who pass the security checks will be issued with the Temporary Protection Identification Card and will have access to the entire set of rights and services regulated in the Temporary Protection Regulation.
-As mentioned, the waiting periods for registration may vary depending upon the your location and the volume of registration that the authorities may have pending.
+As mentioned, the waiting periods for registration may vary depending on your location and the volume of registration that the authorities may have pending.

 The Directorate General of Migration Management also retains the authority for carrying out registration of refugees residing in camps through registration facilities located within each camp.